anushkachaudhari1001/TruthLens-AI/README.md

 Contributions are welcome.

 1. Fork the repository.
-2. Create a feature branch.
+2. Create a new feature branch.
 3. Commit your changes.
 4. Push the branch.
 5. Open a Pull Request.